Jarden: History

 In April 2007, Jarden acquired Pure Fishing, Inc. for approximately $400 million.
 In August 2007, Jarden acquired K2 Sports for approximately US$1.2 billion.
 K2 included brands such as Marker, Marmot, Rawlings, Sevylor, Shakespeare, and Völkl under its umbrella.

 In April 2010, Jarden acquired the Mapa Spontex Baby Care and Home Care businesses for a total value, including debt assumed and/or repaid, of approximately $415 million.
 Later in 2010, Jarden acquired Quickie Manufacturing Corporation and Aero Products International, Inc. Brands acquired in these two transactions included Quickie, Aero, and Aerobed, among others.

+In August 2012, Jarden acquired British company Pulse Home Products from Rutland Partners.
+Pulse Home Products made home products including Breville kettles, Dirt Devil vacuum cleaners and products for Nicky Clarke hair care.
+Pulse Home Products formerly belonged to British company Alba.

 In September 2013, Jarden acquired Yankee Candle for $1.75 billion with cash, common equity and a mix of bank debt and bonds, a deal which Bank of America's Stefan M. Selig helped bring about.
 On October 14, 2015, Jarden announced that it would acquire Jostens, a producer of school memorabilia such as yearbooks, for $1.5 billion.

 On December 14, 2015, Newell Rubbermaid announced that it would acquire Jarden for over $15 billion of cash and stock.
 The combined company is known as Newell Brands, with 55% owned by Newell's shareholders.
+The acquisition was completed on April 15, 2016.

-On June 5, 2018, Newell announced it was selling the Rawlings division to a private equity group, SEP and MLB in order to focus on 9 core lines.
+On June 5, 2018, Newell announced it was selling the Rawlings division to a private equity group, SEP and MLB in order to focus on nine core product lines.